5minutes read

 Lighting artists also need to consider external elements like the weather and time of day (e.g., the amount of sunlight, moonlight, cloud cover, etc.) along with artificial light sources already in their scene (e.g., a candle, police car lights, street lights, etc.).

-The skills of a 3D lighting artist can be applied in video games, visualization, film and television, animations, and virtual production.
+The skills of a 3D lighting artist can be applied in video games, 3D visualization, film and television, animations, and real-time 3D.
 On a smaller scale, 3D lighting also helps elevate the look of 3D models and create a more polished animation portfolio.

 3D lighting is based on the principles of cinematography and knowing how light behaves in real life.
 Armed with this knowledge and specialized software, 3D lighters create virtual light sources, which they then apply various kinds of reflection, refraction, dispersion, scattering, occlusion, and absorption techniques to.